semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 $ git push origin master
 ```

-Check the progress of the pipelines on the Semaphore website.
+You can check the progress of the pipelines on the Semaphore website.

 ![Canary Pipeline](./figures/05-sem-canary-pipeline.png){ width=80% }